plewczynski/looper/chreval/README.md

 chromatin the Boltzmann distribution of the principal structures.

-anal_loops.py
+analyze_loops.py

 + this is a driver for carrying out analysis of the bed files with corresponding heat maps.
-See directory tests/test_anal_loops for an example.
+For a simple example, see the directory tests/test_analyze_loops in this distribution and, for complete calculations of AB compartments and CCDs using this tool, see the directory results_in_manuscript/ in this distribution.

 make_heatmap.py